The NHS Staff Council has agreed new flexible working arrangements, which will become part of the NHS contract from 13 September.

 - flexible working requests without providing justifications or specific reasons.

-These contractual changes will cover NHS staff in England, Scotland and Wales, with similar initiatives expected in Northern Ireland.
+These contractual changes will cover NHS staff in England and Wales, with similar initiatives expected in Scotland and Northern Ireland.

 The new agreement further requires NHS employers to work with trade unions and agree a standard approach for staff to lodge appeals following unsuccessful requests.
 NHS trusts will also be expected to subject their flexible working policies to an equality impact assessment, and collect and publish data relating to the flexible working requests made by staff.

 The CSP worked with other trade unions and NHS employers through the NHS Staff Council to agree this new approach to flexible working, which has been introduced to improve the quality of working life in the NHS and improve staff retention.

 The full statement, including new arrangements for supporting carers working in the NHS, is available.
 The CSP is now working with other staff-side unions to develop accompanying guidance for NHS employees and employers, which will accompany the new contract.

 Claire Sullivan, CSP director of Employment Relations and Union Services, says: